daleonpz/Notes/fh-dortmund/01-DPS.md

 ---
 # Network interprocess communications (NO SLIDES)
 ## Network topologies
+- Bus interconnect: cheap, reliable, easy extendable, does not support many participants , support master-slave topology
 - Ring interconnect: Huge delay, privacy (all packages are known by all participants)
-- Bus interconnect: cheap, reliable, easy extendable, does not support many participants , support master-slave topology
-- Mesh interconnect: more option to communicate (many neighbors), high load is the mesh is large (use of clusters)
+- Mesh interconnect: more options to communicate (many neighbors), high load is the mesh is large (use of clusters)
 - Crossbar interconnect:  manage which participants will be connected (delay), and once they are connected the transmition is fast.

 ## OSI model